cloudify-cosmo/vagrant-automation-machines/README.md

 # How to use

+___Make Sure To Install The Plugin For Each Cloud___

+Before you start, go into the vagrant file you plan to use and look at the top.

+We document the plugin you need to install before you can run `vagrant up`.

+Don't miss this step or you will not succeed.

+___Usage Steps___
 In your automation do the following

  - Write a YAML/JSON configuration file and place it on your machine